 24 Jul 2021

-THE PETREL STATION TRIP REPORT
+THE PETREL STATION TOUR REPORT

-The highlights of the trip were:
+The highlights of the tour were:

 • 1 x Pink-footed Shearwater (mega rare for New Zealand)